ccm27/fallingrain-maps/README.md

 # fallingrain-maps
-## Were you seriously going to start using github, the stupid thing of microsoft!!!!! nooooo way!!!
+## Were you seriously going to start using github, the stupid product of evil microsoft!!!!! nooooo way!!!
 Head on to https://gitlab.com/fallingrain-maps   !